adrhill/julia-ml-course/website/repl.md

 \tableofcontents

 ## Loading code on startup
-If you have code that you want to be run every time you start Julia, add it to your [startup file](https://docs.julialang.org/en/v1/manual/command-line-interface/#Startup-file) that is located at `~/.julia/config/startup.jl`.
+If you have code that you want to run every time you start Julia, add it to your [startup file](https://docs.julialang.org/en/v1/manual/command-line-interface/#Startup-file) that is located at `~/.julia/config/startup.jl`.
 Note that you might have to first create the config folder.

-A common use-case for the `startup.jl` to load packages that are crucial for your workflow.
+A common use-case for the `startup.jl` file is to load packages that are crucial for your workflow.
-Don't add too many packages, as they will increase the loading time of your REPL and might pollute the global namespace.
+However, be cautious about adding too many packages, as this can significantly increase the loading time of your REPL and potentially pollute the global namespace.
+It's best to include only essential packages that you use frequently.
 There are however two packages I personally consider essential additions: *Revise.jl* and *OhMyRepl.jl*.

 !!! warning "Warning: First install packages"